 José is a passionate advocate for social justice.
 He graduated from Princeton University’s Woodrow Wilson School and the University of California at Davis.
-A former legislative assistant for Congressman Ruben Hinojosa and nonprofit lobbyist in Washington, D.C., José is a passionate advocate for immigration, hunger and welfare reform.
-After working to improve predatory mortgage and payday lending practices at the Center for Responsible Lending, Jose organized a statewide coalition of asset builders for the Asset Policy Initiative in Sacramento.
+A former legislative assistant for Congressman Ruben Hinojosa and nonprofit lobbyist in Washington, D.C., he advocated for federal policy change regarding immigration, hunger and welfare reform.
+After working to improve predatory mortgage and payday lending practices at the Center for Responsible Lending, he organized a statewide coalition of asset builders for the Asset Policy Initiative in Sacramento.

 José became Mission Asset Fund’s founding Executive Director in 2007.
 Mission Asset Fund (MAF) is an award-winning nonprofit organization that integrates financially excluded low-income and immigrant communities into the financial mainstream by offering innovative and culturally relevant financial programs, products, and services.

-Most recently, Jose was selected to Chair the CFPB’s Consumer Advisory Board; elected as an Ashoka Fellow; received the 2013 James Irvine Leadership Award; selected to the Aspen Institute Fellowship for Emerging Nonprofit Leaders; received the 2012 Bank of American's Neighborhood Excellence Award; received the 2012 Latino Leader Magazine SF Maestro Award; and serves as Vice Chair of the Board for Credit Builder's Alliance; and is a member to the Experian Consumer Advisory Council.
+Most recently, José was selected to Chair the Consumer Financial Protection Bureau's Consumer Advisory Board; elected as an Ashoka Fellow; received the 2013 James Irvine Leadership Award; selected to the Aspen Institute Fellowship for Emerging Nonprofit Leaders; received the 2012 Bank of American's Neighborhood Excellence Award; received the 2012 Latino Leader Magazine SF Maestro Award; and serves as Vice Chair of the Board for Credit Builder's Alliance; and is a member to the Experian Consumer Advisory Council.